Trump says impeachment probe has been ‘very hard’ on family

 The Shreveport area is prime territory to reach out to backers of Republican U.S. Rep. Ralph Abraham, the gubernatorial primary’s third-place finisher.
 Both Edwards and Rispone are targeting Abraham’s voters, knowing those 317,000 people can help decide the race’s outcome.
 Abraham endorsed Rispone and appeared at the rally with Trump.

 Louisiana has the last of three Southern governor’s races this year, all targets of intense interest from the GOP and Trump.
-While Republicans kept the seat in Mississippi, they lost Kentucky’s governorship, with Republican Matt Bevin conceding the race Thursday.
+While Republicans kept the seat in Mississippi, they lost Kentucky’s governorship, with Republican incumbent Matt Bevin conceding the race Thursday

 Smarting from the Kentucky outcome, Trump has turned his focus to Louisiana and defeating Edwards, the Deep South’s only Democratic governor.
 Thursday’s event was the president’s third in the state’s gubernatorial competition.